 How To Dispose Of Dead Rabbit In Yard - Safe Way

-Protect Yourself - Hands & Face
+Protect Yourself - Hands & Face while Disposing Of Rabbit

-Use tight rubber gloves to lift the body off the floor.
-In an emergency, another double covering of trash or rubbish bags would suffice.
+• In an emergency, another double covering of trash or rubbish bags would suffice.
 A few rabbits transmit contagious illnesses via the air.
 In another sense, people may get fleas by taking in the biological stuff of the rabbit—for example, stray hair or blood fragments.
-Dealing with a rabbit's body, usually wear a mask across your mouth to decrease your sensitization risk.
-Ideally, you'll also wear contacts to safeguard your vision.

 On the body of a domestic rabbit, there are usually no signs that it is in pain.
 The majority of domestic rabbits died as a result due to elderly age or the consequences of rabbit-borne infections.
 However, any dead bunny you discover outdoors might hide some risks on its corpse.